-Maarten Delbeke is Executive Board memberof the Swiss Art Research Infrastructure (SARI) at the University of Zurich, and professor for the History and Theory of Architecture at the Institute for the History and Theory of Architecture (gta), Swiss Federal Institute of Technology (ETH) in Zurich.
+Prof. Dr. Maarten Delbeke is member of the Executive Board of the Swiss Art Research Infrastructure (SARI) at the University of Zurich, and professor for the History and Theory of Architecture at the Institute for the History and Theory of Architecture (gta), Swiss Federal Institute of Technology (ETH) in Zurich.